ATLFlight/ATLFlightDocs/UserGuide.md

 Consult your flight stack software documentation for details on operating the UAV using the transmitter in various modes of operation.
 (For PX4, see https://pixhawk.org/peripherals/radio-control/start and http://px4.io/docs/px4-autopilot/flying).

 ## aDSP SDK
-The SDK includes the ```qcom_flight_controller_hexagon_sdk_add_on.zip``` file which is the Qualcomm Hexagon SDK add-on for the flight controller.
+TODO: The SDK includes the ```qcom_flight_controller_hexagon_sdk_add_on.zip``` file which is the Qualcomm Hexagon SDK add-on for the flight controller.
 Refer to the following link for the general Hexagon Digital Signal Process (DSP) SDK development guide: https://developer.qualcomm.com/software/hexagon-dsp-sdk.
 ### aDSP/Hexagon developer guide
 Refer to the file docs/index.html in the Hexagon SDK available from https://developer.qualcomm.com/software/hexagon-dsp-sdk/tools.
 ### DSP abstraction layer API